Tips on how to sleep with hot flashes can be used for hot days too.

 Are you someone who deals with anxious thoughts?
 If so, then read my post on how to sleep better when you have anxiety.

-Our body has sensors which monitor the core body temperature.
+Our body has sensors that monitor the core body temperature.
 From a physiological view, core temperature is precisely what our body tries to regulate.

 A cold shower may provide that regulation of temperature that we need when trying to sleep at night.